-(B) The department shall pay a scholarship to the parent or other eligible applicant of each qualified special education child upon the submission of a fully completed application pursuant to procedures and deadlines established by the state board of education's rules in this chapter.
+(A) The department shall pay a scholarship to the parent or other eligible applicant of each qualified special education child upon the submission of a fully completed application pursuant to procedures established by the state board of education's rules in this chapter.

-(D) The purpose of the scholarship is to permit the parent or other eligible applicant of a qualified special education child the choice to send the child to a special education program, instead of the one operated by or for the school district in which the child is entitled to attend school, to receive the services prescribed in the child's IEP once the IEP is finalized, and other services agreed to in writing by the provider and eligible applicant that are not included in the IEP but are associated with educating the child.
+(C) The purpose of the scholarship is to permit the parent or other eligible applicant of a qualified special education child the choice to send the child to a special education program, instead of the one operated by or for the school district in which the child is entitled to attend school, to receive the services prescribed in the child's IEP once the IEP is finalized, and other services agreed to in writing by the provider and eligible applicant that are not included in the IEP but are associated with educating the child.
 Upon written agreement with the eligible applicant, the provider may modify services provided to the child through the development of measurable goals and objectives in addition to or in lieu of the services included in the IEP.

-(E) The following prohibitions and provisions apply to the program:
+(D) The following exclusions and provisions apply to the program:

 (1) A scholarship shall not be awarded to the parent or other eligible applicant for a first-time scholarship while a child's IEP is being developed or while any administrative or judicial mediation or proceedings with respect to the content of the child's initial IEP are pending.
-Disputes regarding the development of subsequent IEPs do not affect the applicant's and the child's continued eligibility for scholarship payments.
+Disputes regarding the development of subsequent IEPs do not affect the eligible applicant's and the child's continued eligibility for scholarship payments.
 A parent or eligible applicant will not lose a scholarship while any administrative or judicial mediation or proceedings with respect to the content of the child's subsequent IEP are pending.

 (2) The responsibility for developing the child's IEP lies with the school district in which the child is entitled to attend school, or the child's school district of residence, if different.
 The school district of residence has the primary responsibility for developing a child's IEP.
-The school district where the child is entitled to attend school may develop the IEP for a child for whom another district is the district of residence in the following circumstances:
+The school district where the child is entitled to attend school may develop the IEP in accordance with paragraph (C) of 3301-101-05 of the Administrative Code.

 (a) For a child to attend a public special education program that operates under a contract, compact, or other bilateral agreement between the school district in which the child is entitled to attend school and another school district or other public provider; or